strikingly/shadow-base/README.md

 * `terraform show | grep ip_address` will show you the ip address you should use for shadowsocks

 * You can view the server status at http://YOUR_IP_ADDRESS/docker/shadow

+* If the ip got blocked, you can simply generate a new one by:

+  `terraform taint google_compute_forwarding_rule.default && terraform apply`

+  then run `terraform show | grep ip_address` again to show the new ip address